Santa Teresa Tram: History

 From around the 1950s, the Rio de Janeiro tram system went into decline, with many lines being closed, and by the end of the decade most of the tram routes of the former São Cristóvão system had gone.

 Closures continued through the 1960s, with the closure of the Alto da Boa Vista route in 1967, leaving only the Santa Teresa tram still running.
 The Silvestre Line had been cut back to Dois Irmãos in 1966; the section beyond was abandoned following storm damage.

 The Santa Teresa tram moved to its new modern terminal in 1975, in the gardens of the Petrobrás oil company, located on the roof of the company's parking garage.
 This was the Santa Teresa line's sixth successive city-centre terminus; it remains the system's terminal today.
 The system is currently operated by the Companhia Estadual de Engenharia de Transportes e Logística.

+Starting in December 1999 a few trips on the main (Dois Irmãos) route, on Saturdays only, had continued beyond Dois Irmãos, to Estação Silvestre, a route section previously closed in 1966.
+However, operation of these trips became sporadic and is thought to have ceased by 2005 or 2006; the section of tramway between Dois Irmãos and Silvestre was closed definitively in 2008, after the theft of most of the overhead trolley wire.
+Plans to reopen the line were announced in 2023, work began in 2024, and limited service was restored in June 2026.

 Depots and terminals

-During the heyday of the Rio de Janeiro tram system, there were a number depots (carhouses) and terminals.
+During the heyday of the Rio de Janeiro tram system, there were a number of depots (carhouses) and terminals.

 Depots at Cascadura, Penha, Méier, Alto da Boa Vista, Usina, Triagem, 28 de Setembro, Vila Isabel, São Cristóvão, Bonjardim, Rua Larga, Santo Antonio (neighbourhood), Largo do Machado, Largo dos Leoes and Cosme Velho are all now closed, and the only depot still operating is Santa Teresa itself.

 Most termini are also now closed, including Freguesia (Jacarepaguá), Taquara, Madureira, Irajá, Cavalcante, Inahauma, Caxambi, Piedade, Quintino Bocaiuva, Caju, Andarai, Santa Alexandrina, Estrela, Praia Vermelha, Leme, Gávea and Silvestre.
-Lastly, three termini have still been served, near Largo da Carioca, at Dois Irmãos and Largo de Neves, and of these Largo da Carioca is the only one with a terminal (building).
+Lastly, three termini are still served, near Largo da Carioca, at Dois Irmãos and Largo de Neves, and of these Largo da Carioca is the only one with a terminal building.

 One historic mule tram depot, at Vila Guarani, is preserved.